 Georgia medical malpractice settlements can be difficult to negotiate.
 That’s OK, because we pride ourselves on innovative and aggressive advocacy, and our successful track record speaks for itself.
 Our extensive experience and knowledge of medical malpractice laws provide us with the resources we need to maximize your medical malpractice payout.

 Call Blasingame, Burch, Garrard & Ashley, P.C. at (706) 354-4000 or contact us online for a free consultation.
-We have offices in Athens, Atlanta, Lake Oconee, and Birmingham, and we take cases across Georgia and the U.S.
+We have offices in Athens and Lake Oconee, and we take cases across Georgia and the U.S.

 RATE THIS POST